creativepulse/miniutils/docs/find_in_files.md

 When this variable is empty, the script searches in all the sub-directories except those mentioned in `$opt_out_dirs`.
 If this variable is set, the script searches only in the directories specified.

-Example 1: Add opt-in directory for Wordpress content files
+Example 1: Add opt-in directory for WordPress content files
 `$proc->opt_in_dirs[] = 'wp-content';`

 Example 2: Add opt-in directories for Joomla modules, front-end components, back-end components, plugins